salvacarrion/bitwise-calculator/README.md

 # Bitwise math

-How does a electronic circuit perform arithmetic operations using just ones and zeros?
-By using the Arithmetic Logic Unit (ALU) of the processor, which in the end makes use of the logic (through the logic gates) to perform simple but powerful operations.

-In order to better understand its basics, I've written a few arithmetic operators using just bitwise logic operators and loops.
+In order to better understand the fundamentals by which the Arithmetic Logic Unit (ALU) works, I've written a couple of functions that perform simple arithmetic operations using only logical operators and loops.

 ## Examples